India’s Invasion Of Portuguese Goa

 The largest and most significant of these independence movements was that of India.
 Indian independence figures including Gandhi, Nehru and Chandra Bose led varying campaigns of civil disobedience (and outright revolt in Bose’s case) throughout the first half of the twentieth century, eventually leading to a war-fatigued Britain relinquishing control of the ‘jewel in the crown’ of its Empire in 1947.

 However, 1947 was not the final chapter in India’s independence story.
-A small area of India would remain under European control till 1961.
+A small area of India would remain under European control until 1961.

 Goa became a Portuguese colony in 1501.
 The small coastal region was conquered by General Afonso de Albuquerque and became an important trade hub for the eastern spice trade.
 Goa was to serve as the capital of the Portuguese Empire east of the Cape of Good Hope for 450 years.